mypalmike/RetrAction/README.md

 - Local variable initialization.

 - "Preprocessor" - INCLUDE, DEFINE, SET, and comments.
-Note: the "SET" directive, which was designed to set memory locations on an Atari 8-bit machine at runtime might be emulated at some point for "common" compile-time settings.
+Note: the "SET" directive, which was designed to set memory locations on an Atari 8-bit machine at compile time might be emulated at some point for "common" compile-time settings.

 - Case-insensitive compilation, which is an option in the original Action! compiler.